symbol/symbol-docs/source/concepts/harvesting.rst

 ****************

 Any :ref:`eligible account <account_eligibility>` can harvest new blocks by running a node.
-To harvest locally, a node must provide the following properties in the :properties:`config-harvesting.properties <config-node-properties>` file:
+To harvest locally, a node must provide the following properties in the :properties:`config-harvesting.properties <config-harvesting.properties>` file:

 .. raw:: html
     :file: ../_static/config-harvesting.properties.html